Technotes for Stand-Alone Technical Documentation

 Create a technote

 Creating a new technote is easy and takes just a moment.
-In Slack, open a direct message with @sqrbot-jr and type:
+In the rubin-obs Slack, send a message to Squarebot:

 Any time you push to GitHub, your technote will be republished at its lsst.io site.
 Pushes to the main branch update your technote’s main page, while updates to other branches update preview editions behind the /v/ URL path.
 Click on the Switch editions or Change version link from your published technote to get links for other editions.